-Furthermore, the estimates used in the preparation of the Company's condensed consolidated financial statements may change due to current political and economic conditions resulting from the public health concerns related to the novel coronavirus ("COVID-19") pandemic.
-The duration and intensity of the impact of COVID-19 pandemic on the Company's business will depend on future developments, which are highly uncertain and cannot be predicted with confidence at this time.
+Furthermore, the estimates used in the preparation of the Company's condensed consolidated financial statements may change due to the uncertainty and disruption in the global economy and financial markets related to the novel coronavirus ("COVID-19") pandemic.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including revenue, expenses, clinical trials, and research and development costs, will depend on future developments that are highly uncertain and may be impacted by the emergence of new information concerning the COVID-19 pandemic and the actions taken to contain or treat the disease.